 I saw some squirrels chasing each other recently, and I wanted to find out why.
 If you want to know, I have written an article which you can find here.

 Chipmunks are speedy creatures that come from the same family as the squirrel.
 Like the squirrel, they also have an omnivorous diet.

-A significant part of their diet is made up of vegetation including seeds, nuts, berries, mushrooms, buds, along with other fruits.
-Aside from these, chipmunks also feed on bird’s eggs, baby birds, insects, small frogs and worms.
+A significant part of their diet is vegetation, including seeds, nuts, berries, mushrooms, buds, and other fruits.
+Aside from these, chipmunks also feed on bird’s eggs, baby birds, insects, small frogs, and worms.

 Chipmunks have a digestive system similar to a squirrel.
 These small mammals are unable to digest cellulose.
 As they cannot digest cellulose, they rely on an omnivorous diet.

 Chipmunks forage all day, searching for nuts, leaves, seeds, and fruits on the ground.
 However, once in a while, chipmunks will climb up trees to look for more food.
 If a chipmunk happens to find newly hatched birds, they will eat them, especially when food is scarce.

-The North American raccoon can easily be identified by its hairless front legs which closely resemble slim human hands.
+The North American raccoon can easily be identified by its hairless front legs that closely resemble slim human hands.

 The raccoon is classified in the order Carnivora.
 However, their diet is omnivorous, as they eat vegetation as well as meat.

 The vegetation that raccoons eat is varied.
 Part of a raccoon’s diet includes citrus fruits, berries, acorns, apples, beechnuts, figs, walnuts, corn, and wild grapes.

 Raccoons also eat meat, with the diet consisting mainly of invertebrates with a smaller amount of vertebrates.

 Raccoons like to search for food in water sources.
 This is often mistaken with them washing their food before eating it.
 Raccoons manipulate their prey as they feed, and a frog in the water makes a tasty meal.

-Favorite raccoons treat comprises of fish, crayfish, insects, bird’s eggs, worms and molluscs.
+Favorite raccoons treat comprises of fish, crayfish, insects, bird’s eggs, worms, and mollusks.